With so much probiotic talk, today I wanted to share all about prebiotics.

 Sources: HERE, HERE, HERE, and HERE.

-Disclosure: This post is a paid partnership with Gut Garden.
+Disclosure: When you purchase via any of the links in this post, I am paid a small affiliate commission.
 All opinions stated here are 100% my own.
-I appreciate your support, as this compensation helps with expenses to keep this blog up and running, and for me to continue sharing all that I can with you.
+I appreciate your support.
+This compensation helps with expenses to keep the website up and running.
+And, of course, this allows me to continue sharing all that I can with you.
 For my full disclaimer and disclosure click HERE.
 Thank you for your support!

 Xox,